Why own when you can share?

 How does it work?

 It’s easy.
-All you need is an email, *Photo ID, **Official letter, and to choose your membership type.
+All you need is an email, *Photo ID, **Proof of Address, and to choose your membership type.

 *Photo ID: a driving licence, passport, bus pass, or student card.

-Choose the things you want to use, and select when you want them for.
+Choose the tool you want to use, and select when you want them for.

 Visit the Tool Library location where your tool is, and a friendly volunteer will be available to help.